linkpoolio/documentation/docs/general_chainlink_guide.md

 #### a.
 [Full Node](https://docs.chain.link/docs/run-an-ethereum-client/#geth)

 A Full Node is the bridge from the Chainlink Node to the Blockchain.
-A Full Node enables the Chainlink node to detect inbound on-chain requests from consumer contracts and submit transactions back to the blockchain.
+A Full Node enables the Chainlink Node to detect inbound on-chain requests from consumer contracts and submit transactions back to the blockchain.

 #### b.
 [Consumer Contract](https://docs.chain.link/docs/make-a-http-get-request/#api-consumer)